 The explicit integration formula of \eqref{2nd Chern number} has been established by Nye and Singer in \cite{Nye:2000eg,Nye:2001hf}, which reads for gauge group $G=\mathrm{SU}(N)$,

 where $(dcc^{-1})^3:=dcc^{-1}\wedge dcc^{-1}\wedge dcc^{-1}$ and $c=c(\vec{x})$ is a clutching function to be defined shortly, and $k_j$'s and $\mu_j$'s are a set of magnetic charges and of holonomy parameters associated with each caloron configuration, respectively.
-In this paper, we reconsider the formula \eqref{Nye-Singer formula} to show that it requires modification for applying to arbitrary caloron gauge configurations in various gauges, focusing on the case without holonomy parameters as a first investigation.
-The requirement of this modification is justified by considering explicit examples of the calorons of the gauge group $\mathrm{SU}(2)$ in the next section.
-Note that the sign of the first term of \eqref{Nye-Singer formula} is different from \cite{Nye:2000eg,Nye:2001hf} due to the definition of the completely anti-symmetric tensor, $\varepsilon_{0123}=1$ in those references.
+In this paper, we reconsider the formula \eqref{Nye-Singer formula} and show that it requires modification to apply to arbitrary caloron gauge configurations in various gauges, focusing on the case without holonomy parameters as a first step.
+The need for this modification is justified by considering explicit examples of $\mathrm{SU}(2)$ calorons in the next section.
+Note that the sign of the first term of \eqref{Nye-Singer formula} differs from that in \cite{Nye:2000eg,Nye:2001hf} due to a difference in the convention for the completely antisymmetric tensor, $\varepsilon_{0123}=1$ in those references.

 We now follow the derivation of \eqref{Nye-Singer formula} in some detail along the lines of \cite{Nye:2000eg}.
 First, we introduce the clutching function of a caloron configuration.
 When a caloron gauge connection transferred along the $S^1$ direction once, say, from $x_0=-\beta/2$ to $\beta/2$ at a fixed $\vec{x}\in\mathbb{R}^3$, the relative relation of the connection is